Adaptive Local Combining with Decentralized Decoding for Distributed Massive MIMO: System Model

-where $\mathbf{v}_{m{i_t}} \in \mathbb{C}^{A \times 1}$ denotes the local combining vector for the UE $t$ at the AP $m$, and $a_{mt}$ is the corresponding local weight.
-These weighted local estimates are forwarded to the CPU, which aggregates them to obtain the final estimate of $x_t$:
+where $\mathbf{v}_{m{t}} \in \mathbb{C}^{A \times 1}$ denotes the local combining vector for UE $t$ at AP $m$, and $a_{mt}$ is the corresponding decoding weight.
+These weighted estimates are forwarded to the CPU, which aggregates them to obtain the final estimate of $x_t$:

-After expanding $\textbf{y}^{u}_{m}$, the \eqref{eq_9} can also be rewritten as
+After expanding $\textbf{y}_{m}$, the \eqref{eq_9} can also be rewritten as